Courage in Language and Thought – The Dreiser Legacy

 This sculpture will become the third on the “Cultural Trail,” which was established when Max Ehrmann at the Crossroads was installed in 2010.
 The second, A Song for Indiana, was installed in 2014 in Fairbanks Park, honoring Dreiser’s brother, composer Paul Dresser.

 “Words are but the vague shadows of the volumes we mean.
 Little audible links, they are, chaining together great inaudible feelings and purposes.”

 Urban Rock Design of Los Angeles, California, has been selected as the artist team for the sculpture.
-Russell Rock and Jeanine Centuori, principals of Urban Rock, will complete the sculpture by November 2, 2018.
-A dedication date will be announced in the fall.
+Russell Rock and Jeanine Centuori, principals of Urban Rock, are currently working on the sculpture and a dedication date will be announced later in the fall.

 Stay tuned for more on this project and associated educational events.